Mansirtech/-consumed-from-both-ends/README.md

 # Satellite Investigations of Deforestation and Desertification in Nigeria

-This repository contains the methodology, data, and Google Earth Engine (GEE) code for multiple remote sensing investigations into environmental change in Nigeria, conducted for an investigative news report.
+This repository contains the methodology, data, and GEE code for multiple remote sensing investigations into environmental change in Nigeria, conducted for an investigative news report.

 ## Projects